-Hannah Whyte is a Green Analytics Executive in Macquarie’s Green Investment Group (GIG).
+Hannah Whyte is a Green Analytics Manager in Macquarie Asset Management's Sustainability team.
 She speaks about her career journey, passion for helping to accelerate the green transition and why gender diversity is an important consideration in Macquarie’s sustainability goals.

-In 2020, Hannah Whyte joined Macquarie’s Edinburgh office, working across the Green Investment Group’s acquisitions and assets as a Green Analytics Executive.
+In 2020, Hannah Whyte joined Macquarie’s Edinburgh office, as a Green Analytics Analyst and has recently been promoted to Manager.

-Hannah sits in the green investment team of seven, who are collectively responsible for reviewing GIG’s transactions to ensure they meet at least one of five green purposes; reducing greenhouse gas emissions, advancing the efficient use of natural resources, protecting or enhancing the natural environment and biodiversity, and promoting environmental sustainability.
+Hannah sits in Macquarie Asset Management's (MAM) Sustainability team, and is focused on reviewing the activities of its specialist Green Investments team to ensure they meet at least one of five green purposes; reducing greenhouse gas emissions, advancing the efficient use of natural resources, protecting or enhancing the natural environment and biodiversity, and promoting environmental sustainability.

-“I liaise with the deal team to complete the ‘green due diligence’ for each transaction,” Hannah explains.
+“I liaise with the deal teams in MAM Green Investments to complete the ‘green due diligence’ for each transaction,” Hannah explains.
 “We then compile a green opinion, to evidence the green purposes that the transaction contributes to and measure it’s green impact.”

-“Our team has a rigorous methodology, grounded in hard facts and figures, which aims to prevent greenwashing, safeguard GIG’s reputation and provide confidence,” she says.
+“Our team has a rigorous methodology, grounded in hard facts and figures, which aims to prevent greenwashing, safeguard our reputation and provide confidence,” she says.

 Hannah’s team also conducts annual green impact reporting on asset performance, as well as tracking sector developments such as supporting European Union Taxonomy for environmentally sustainable activities, and the rising demand for nature risk reporting globally.